A year abroad as part of your degree gives you the chance to challenge yourself personally in a different academic and cultural environment.

 Who can go

-Places are normally offered on a competitive basis to students performing above a certain academic standard, usually a 2:1 at the time of selection in the year before the year abroad (a standard which must be then maintained until the end of the year before you go abroad).
+Places are normally offered on a competitive basis to students performing above a certain academic standard.
+This is usually a 2:1 at the time of selection.
+Selection takes place in the year before your year abroad.
+The academic standard must then be maintained until you go abroad.

 Funding and finance

 Students who spend an academic year abroad retain their student status at Imperial.
-This means they normally remain eligible for the same government support they would be at home (e.g. loans and grants).
+This means they normally remain eligible for the same government support they would be at home, such as loans and grants.

-In addition, UK students studying in Europe through either the European Union's Erasmus+ programme or Swiss-European Mobility Programme normally receive a grant (courtesy of the European Union or the Swiss Government, as applicable) to help with the additional costs of studying abroad.
+UK-based students studying in Europe receive a grant is they are studying through the Swiss-European Mobility Programme or the European Union's Erasmus+ programme.
+Grants are courtesy of the European Union or the Swiss Government, as applicable.
+This grant helps you with the additional costs of studying abroad.

 As an exchange student, you do not pay tuition fees to the host institution abroad.

-The College also offers significant discounts on its tuition fees for UK and EU students for the year spent abroad, so it could work out cheaper overall, particularly where the year directly replaces a year at Imperial.
+We offer significant discounts on its tuition fees for UK and EU students for the year spent abroad.
+This means it could work out cheaper overall, particularly where the year directly replaces a year at Imperial.
+However, this situation is subject to change.

-Occasionally year abroad places are approved at universities with which we do not have exchange agreements and therefore you might be required to pay a tuition fee to the host university as well as a fee to Imperial.
+Occasionally year abroad places are approved at universities with which we do not have exchange agreements.
+This means you need to pay a tuition fee to your host university and a fee to Imperial.